 Keep your personal information to yourself

 When browsing the internet, you should take every possible step to protect your personal information.
-Never provide sensitive data like your social security number, financial account information, or address to anyone over the phone or internet unless you can verify the source is trusted.
+Never provide sensitive data like your Social Security number, financial account information, or address to anyone over the phone or internet unless you can verify the source is trusted.
 If you find yourself questioning the validity of the person you’re talking with even a little bit, it’s better to be safe than sorry.

 For example, if you receive an unsolicited email from a retailer you’ve shopped at before claiming there was some sort of payment issue with an order you didn’t place, don’t just blindly click the links and input your personal info.
-Instead, research the official phone number or email of the company they’re claiming to work for, and call them up to verify that they actually sent the message to you.
+Instead, research the official phone number or email of the company they claim to work for, and call them up to verify that they actually sent the message to you.